NetickNetworking/NetickDocumentation/articles/lag-compensation.md

 ## Performing Queries

-Every lag-compensated query takes an **`inputSource`** parameter, and getting it right matters more than any other argument: pass the input source of the player whose action this query represents (the player firing the shot, throwing the grenade, swinging the melee, etc.).
+Every lag-compensated query takes an **`inputSource`** parameter: pass the input source of the player whose action this query represents (the player firing the shot, throwing the grenade, swinging the melee, etc.).
 The server uses it to look up which `(From, To, Alpha)` to rewind to - the same one that player was visually interpolating when their input was produced.
 Passing the wrong source, or `null`, rewinds against the wrong timeline (or falls back to the local interpolation), and the result won't match what the acting player saw.

 ### Raycast